Our Overdraft Protection Services Have You Covered

 We pay overdrafts at our discretion which means we do not guarantee that we will always authorize and pay any type of transaction.
 If we do not authorize and pay an overdraft, your transaction will be declined.
 When using Courtesy Pay, your account will be taken to a negative balance.
 You must bring your account balance to a positive balance within every 30-day period for a minimum of 24 hours.

-ETFCU cannot authorize and pay overdrafts for the following types of transactions unless you opt in for this coverage:
+ETFCU will not authorize and pay overdrafts resulting in a fee for the following types of transactions unless you opt in for this coverage:

 - ATM transactions